kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_init_phase_certs_etcd-healthcheck-client.md

-Generate the certificate for liveness probes to healtcheck etcd
+Generate the certificate for liveness probes to healthcheck etcd

 ### Synopsis

-Generate the certificate for liveness probes to healtcheck etcd, and save them into etcd/healthcheck-client.cert and etcd/healthcheck-client.key files.
+Generate the certificate for liveness probes to healthcheck etcd, and save them into etcd/healthcheck-client.cert and etcd/healthcheck-client.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.